xWink/SudokuSolver/README.md

 - Play sudoku with numerous different boards

-- Automatically solve the board with different algorithms
+- Automatically solve the board with a recursive depth first search algorithm

 ### Examples